 Publication

-DPE outlined its recommendations for the forthcoming Digital Fairness Act.
+DPE outlines key recommendations on the proposed Digital Fairness Act.

 Delivery Platforms Europe sets out its vision for a Digital Fairness Act (DFA) that strengthens consumer trust while fostering innovation and competitiveness across Europe’s local digital economy.